JohnEarnest/Octo/Chip8 Programming.md

 		v0 += 255 # equivalent to subtracting 1
 	again

-Another approach would be to use self-modifying code to place an "i := NNN" instruction in memory before executing it.
-This looks like "0xANNN" in memory, so we can OR our high nybble with 0xA0.
+Another approach would be to use self-modifying code to place an `i := NNN` instruction in memory before executing it.
+This looks like "0xANNN" in memory, so we can `or` our high nybble with `0xA0`.

 	: trampoline
 		0 0 # destination for i := NNN